Takakiriy/typrm/README.md

     .../text.txt:1: Shows all files:  #keyword: ls -a

 In the case of the above example, the Example line will not be hit.
-Because there is no #keyword tag.
+Because there is no `#keyword:` tag.
-If you want to search for text that does not have the #keyword tag, use a common full-text search tool such as grep.
+If you want to search for text that does not have the `#keyword:` tag, use a common full-text search tool such as grep.

 The typrm search command name (search) can be omitted.